3DPrintFIT-Archive/cards-stand-task/README.md

     favorite-webbrowser students/*/index.html

-Tested box is on the right:
+Tested thing is on the right (screen form the box task):

 ![Screenshot](screenshot.png)

 **Notes:** Some images are missing from the HTML report, that's because no geometry was present.
 Sometimes empty image is shown.
 Consider no image and empty image the same.
 Also note the colors do not take any significant role in the results.

-This test suite only works with OpenSCAD 2014.03.
-It doesn't work on newer versions.
+This test suite only works with OpenSCAD 2015.03.
+It doesn't work on older versions.